 Where to catch Roundscale Spearfish

 As members of the marlin family, roundscale spearfish are natives of the east Atlantic.
 The eastern and western Atlantic is where these fish can be found.
+The inhabit the upper water column and typically feed near the surface.

 The following are habitats where you can catch Roundscale Spearfish: